bronzehedwick/swiftglidden/content/page/hire-grant.md

 <h4>
   <center>
-Fill out this form to reach me.
+You can fill out this form to reach me.
 Performance videos, photos, and a sortable Song List are all below.
   </center>
 </h4>